n33t1/jeopardy-spider/README.md

 * parsed_solution

 Each game contains the following fields:
 * keys: rounds in this game.
-If a game has keys equal to [1, 2], then it means that game onlys has Jeopardy!
+If a game has keys equal to [1, 2], then it means that game only has Jeopardy!
 Round and Double Jeopardy!
 Round.
 * 1: stands for Jeopardy!
 Round
 * 2: stands for Double Jeopardy!
 Round.
 Might be missing for some games.
 * 3: stands for Final Jeopardy!
 Round.
 Might be missing for some games.

-`python src/run.py -s 14 -o firebase`